- Download our Moving to Ottawa Guide (PDF)

 Most expats will not find it necessary to own a car, as it is often more convenient to use public transport due to limited parking and traffic congestion.
-However, having a car does provide greater opportunities for exploring the Canadian outdoors, and it especially useful for those with children.
+Still, having a car does provide greater opportunities for exploring the Canadian outdoors, and is especially useful for those with children.

 Public transport in Ottawa

 Public transport in Ottawa consists of an extensive bus network and the city’s light-rail system, known as the O-Train.
 OC Transpo is the company that oversees transport in Ottawa.

 OC Transpo operates an integrated ticketing system.
 Single tickets can be bought on board buses or in bundles at O-train stations or local stores.
 Single tickets allow commuters to travel on any O-Train or bus service and transfer between services for a period of one and a half hours.